xakur/soppusite/_posts/2023-04-14-being-vulnerable-and-embracing-change.md

 It's not something that I usually do.
 If anything at all, I'm a pretty secretive and closed-off person towards most people.
 I don't share about myself, much less to talk about the pain and problems I face.
 I very much prefer to listen to what others have to say and ask about them.

-It's not in me to talk about myself, but I suddenly decided to open up to this friend, when we were texting each other.
+It's not in me to talk about myself, but I suddenly decided to open up to this friend, when we were messaging each other.
 I told her

 <div style="text-align:center;">
 <p>how dark I am.</p>